 It can be difficult to know what the best device and technology combination for your business is.
 Do you need a tablet or a laptop?
 A landline or a mobile broadband connection?
 Often people just default to consumer tech and services, not realising that the business equivalent is better equipped for their needs.
-For example, can your home broadband connection guarantee the regular speeds and uptime that your business needs to run?
+For example, a home broadband connection doesn't always compare to Business Broadband when it comes to the regular speeds and uptime that your business needs to run.

 Similarly, having tech that’s just not fit for purpose can also have a negative impact; an old laptop with a 30-minute battery life essentially stops you from flexible working – you’re constantly stuck near a plug socket.

 Another issue is skimping on security, whether it’s not protecting every business device (that’s smartphones as well as laptops), making silly mistakes like checking financial data on free WIFI connections, or not regularly updating your software and hardware.

 The options for the best tech, services and ways of working are seemingly endless, which is why we’ve put together an essential tech-buying guide for small businesses.

 Check out the main types of tech you might want to buy below, which will help to inform your choices as you grow your business.

 Setting up a business comes with many costs, not least of all the initial cash lump sum required for acquiring the essentials.
 ‘As a service’ technology provided via the cloud is a great option for businesses who need the latest tech and infrastructure - but might struggle to find the physical space, or pay for it up front.
 A service provider will work with you to determine your ideal set up and then you pay a set monthly cost for the term of the contract.
 It’s an easy way to kit out your business, and means you get the chance to renew your tech at the end of the contract.